Ruiz-HCI-Lab/sdsl-mobile/README.md

 To use SDSL-Mobile in your Android application, follow these steps:

 1. **Add the Native Library**: Include the prebuilt SDSL library in your Android project, or build it using the provided ABI commands.
+Prebuilt libraries can be found in /app/src/main/cpp/libs
 2. **JNI Integration**: Use the Java Native Interface (JNI) to call SDSL functions from your Java code.
 3. **Example Code**:
    ```java